hugo-cardenas/video-backupper/README.md

 #### Storage

-There are two storages available for saving the videos: Amazon S3 and Dropbox.
-The storage to be used is specified in the `backupper` section.
+There are three configurable storages for saving the videos: Amazon S3, Dropbox and local filesystem.
+The storage to be used is specified in `backupper.storage` (values can be `s3`, `dropbox` or `file`).

 How to setup credentials for the S3 storage: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files

 How to setup credentials for the Dropbox storage: https://www.dropbox.com/developers/reference/oauth-guide

+The file storage will store the videos in the `baseDir` directory specified.
+This directory needs to exist with `rw` permissions before running the application with the file storage enabled.

 # Tests
 Tests are written with [tape](https://github.com/substack/tape)